iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 ```

 *Since signature size depends on the security level, a single signature can spread out to up to 3 transactions.
-`inputs` is an object that contain all unused addresses of a seed with a sufficient balance.*
+`inputs` is an object that contains all unused addresses of a seed with a sufficient balance.*

 #### Proof of Work